CNEA-AQ/finn2cmaq/README.md

 ## Dependencies
  - Fortran GNU compiler.
  - NetCDF library.
- - GDAL/OGR (for coordinate transformations.
-This dependency will be removed in the future)
+ - GDAL/OGR: for coordinate transformations.
+(This dependency will be removed in the near future)

 ## Get FINN data